bscofield/rabbit_stats/README.md

 * RABBIT_QUEUE - RabbitMQ queue to check
 * RABBIT_USER - username for RabbitMQ access
 * RABBIT_PASSWORD - password for RabbitMQ access

+## Warning

+I'm learning Go, slowly.
+This code has no guarantee of correctness or anything else.